Kentucky Route 63: Monroe County

 KY 63 starts at the Tennessee state line, where the road continues southward as Tennessee State Route 56 (SR 56).
 Just north of that point is Gamaliel, where it intersects Bugtussle Road (KY 382), and begins its concurrency with KY 100.
 The two routes have intersections with KY 1860, and KY 1366 during the concurrency from Gamaliel to Tompkinsville.
 The two routes split at their junction with KY 375 (a former alignment of KY 163) in Tompkinsville.
 KY 63 turns northwestward to the KY 678 junction at Mount Hermon.

 Barren County

 After entering Barren County, it meets KY 1324 at Temple Hill.
-KY 63 continues northwest to Glasgow, traversing the Louie B. Nunn Cumberland Parkway via an overpass.
+KY 63 continues northwest to Glasgow, traversing the Louie B. Nunn Cumberland Expressway via an overpass.
 The route ends with U.S. 31E Business just south of the Barren County Courthouse.
 A few KY 63 trailblazer signs are posted in a few locations in that city.

 On November 8, 2021, the Kentucky Transportation Cabinet finished realigning a portion of KY 63 (also known as Tompkinsville Road) between the Cumberland Expressway overpass and Fox Trail, to improve safety by avoiding curving down a hillside.